montchr/montchr.github.io/resume.md

 - Works with a team of experienced developers, designers, and media professionals to continue development of Pedestal, a mobile-first online news publishing platform
 - Served as sole developer and technology lead for over a year of the company's initial growth period
-- Handles feature requests and bug fixes from editorial and sales teams, improves performance, mitigates spam attacks, refactors codebase to meet evolving requirements
+- Handles feature requests and bug fixes from editorial and sales teams, improves performance, refactors codebase to meet evolving requirements
 - Implements new frontend and backend features based on mockups and product requirements
-- Developed a post ontology tagging system based on Schema.org
+- Developed a post ontology tag system based on Schema.org
-- Developed a sponsorship scheduling system for use in emails
+- Developed a sponsorship scheduling system
 - Developed and published a PHP API for EveryBlock, integrated data into neighborhood-specific post streams and email blasts
 - Guides freelance developers as they develop new features
 - Leads product demonstrations and provides one-on-one support for editorial and sales teams